kanbanyte/sepa/assessments/plan.md

 ## Background
-The Factory of the Future (FOF) focuses on developing technologies, the latest being a Cobot that assists an operator assemble devices, which is in need of a vision system.
+The Factory of the Future (FOF) focuses on developing technologies, the latest being a cobot that assists an operator assemble devices, which is in need of a vision system.
 Currently, the pick and place tasks are only performed under rigidly pre-programmed conditions due to the lack of a perception system.

 Specifically, the robot system lacks the ability to detect whether an item is present before moving it onto a tray to be assembled, and